shrilaxmihegde/Salary_Pridictions_On_Location/README.md

 5. plotly.

 # Conclusion:
-Here i took four different currency(USD,GBP,EUR,INR) that basis did categorey and pridict and fit the model.
+Here i took four different currences(USD,GBP,EUR,INR) that basis did categorey and pridict and fit the model.
 It gives maney different result basis on dataset.